 The little town of Thann lies on the eastern slopes of the Vosges, in the département of Haut-Rhin (Alsace).
-A historic town which once belonged to the Habsburgs in the Middle-Ages, Thann is renown for its remarkable Gothic church and the Rangen vineyard.
+A historical town which once belonged to the Habsburgs in the Middle Ages, Thann is renowned for its remarkable Gothic church and the Rangen vineyard.
 The town is also the southern gate to the Alsace Wine Route.

 Thann: a bit of History